Professional Experience

 Fun experiments & weekend builds

-Built a real-time tracking system for activities and locations.
-An early excuse to learn data visualisation.
+Built a real-time tracking system streaming Apple Watch data to a custom dashboard.
+An early excuse to learn APIs, data visualisation, and PHP.

 Paper of the Day Chrome Extension